Do nursing placements deliver consistent learning and wellbeing?

-Yes.
-Nursing placements deliver the strongest learning and wellbeing when universities treat them as a designed service: predictable allocation and timetabling, timely course communications, mentor readiness and rapid issue resolution.
-In National Student Survey (NSS) open‑text analysis across the wider placements fieldwork trips space, which captures practice‑based learning across disciplines, 60.6% of comments are positive, but for nursing (non‑specific) placements, a grouping that covers most pre‑registration nursing programmes, the share of comments is ≈17.0% and the tone skews negative (sentiment index −7.6).
+In National Student Survey (NSS) open‑text analysis across the wider placements fieldwork trips category, which captures practice‑based learning across disciplines, 60.6% of comments are positive.
+For nursing (non‑specific) placements, which cover most pre‑registration nursing programmes, nursing accounts for about 17.0% of comments and the tone skews negative (sentiment index −7.6, see our guide to sentiment analysis for universities in the UK).
 That gap directs priorities: fix communication about the course (−46.3) and build on strengths such as Personal Tutor support (+38.3).

 How complex are clinical placements?